 Altius has come up with unique methods for text classification using algorithm structures that are able to identify customer emotions on a large dataset and come up with new categories or dataset.
 This allows for the algorithm to create its own data set which is used to work against the data clusters.
 This training methodology is used in multiple neural network algorithms to get better results from different datasets.
 It brings down the cost and time takes to build a text classification model, since no training data is needed.

-With the right tools and guidance, developing a mobile app is a piece of cake, whether it’s for amateurs or professionals for personal or business needs.
+With the right tools and guidance, Mobile App Development is a piece of cake, whether it’s for amateurs or professionals for personal or business needs.
 Have a working app in more than a week’s time, by following the steps below:

-Day 1: Look for problems that your app can solve
+Day 1: Looking for problems that your app can solve

 Your app should have value in day to day life, making people’s tasks easier.
 For example the most popular app is the Covid-19 app that has become an essential nowadays and there is room for the same kinds of apps with different functionalities.
 Coming up with innovative app ideas that users can implement in their day to day lives is the key to getting started, keeping in mind about your target audience.